-Prerequisites: Successful completion of an NFC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Prerequisites: Minimum grade of "C" in MAT 1033 or appropriate mathematics placement scores on a postsecondary readiness test; successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.

-Corequisites: N/A
+Corequisites: None.